 A view of Incheon International Airport. /Courtesy of News1

 The Ministry of Land, Infrastructure and Transport ordered the Incheon International Airport Corporation (IIAC) to postpone applying its planned overhaul of the valet parking service until February next year.
-It also instructed the corporation to review new alternatives again with passenger convenience as the top priority.
+It also told the corporation to put passenger convenience first and reexamine new alternatives.

-On the 22nd, the Ministry of Land, Infrastructure and Transport (MOLIT) said, "Postpone applying the valet parking service overhaul that the Incheon airport corporation planned to implement from January next year until February next year, and actively review alternatives that comprehensively consider passengers' expense burden and departure routes."
-This is a follow-up measure to the presidential office's instruction the same day to check whether the operator selection and service change process were appropriate.
+On the 22nd, the Ministry of Land, Infrastructure and Transport (MOLIT) said, "Postpone applying the valet parking service overhaul that the Incheon airport corporation planned to implement from January next year until February next year, and actively review alternatives that comprehensively consider passenger expense burden and departure flows."
+This is a follow-up measure after the presidential office on the same day ordered a review of whether the process of selecting operators and changing services was appropriate.

 Under the airport's plan, the handover location would be about 4 kilometers farther than now.
-Shuttle travel time was set at about 10 minutes.
-The shuttle headway was presented at the 10–15 minute level.
+The shuttle travel time was set at about 10 minutes.
+The shuttle interval was presented at the 10–15 minute level.

 The Ministry of Land, Infrastructure and Transport (MOLIT) expressed concern about winter peak-season disruptions.
-MOLIT ordered the corporation to provide valet parking services at the Terminal 1 underground parking lot in the existing manner until February next year.
-MOLIT said, "We will guide and supervise airport facility operations with users' convenience and safety as the top values."
+MOLIT ordered the corporation to provide valet parking services at the Terminal 1 underground parking lot in the current manner until February next year.
+MOLIT said, "We will guide and oversee airport facility operations with user convenience and safety as the top values."

-Presidential Chief of Staff Kang Hoon-sik noted at a senior secretaries' meeting that day that there were criticisms the Incheon airport valet parking service would change in a "more expensive and more inconvenient" direction.
-The presidential office asked the Ministry of Land, Infrastructure and Transport (MOLIT) to check in consultation with the ministry whether the operator selection and service change process were fair and transparent.
+Presidential Chief of Staff Kang Hoon-sik at a senior secretaries' meeting that day mentioned criticism that the Incheon airport valet parking service would change in a "more expensive and more inconvenient" direction.
+The presidential office instructed, in consultation with the Ministry of Land, Infrastructure and Transport (MOLIT), a review of whether the process of selecting operators and changing services was fair and transparent.

 ※ This article has been translated by AI.
 Share your feedback here.